 The bill amends Florida Statutes concerning construction defects, specifically sections 558.003 and 558.004, by clarifying that deviations from initial construction plans and specifications do not qualify as construction defects.
 It revises the notice requirements for claimants representing more than 20 parcels, extending the notice period from 120 to 180 days before filing an action.
 Claimants are now required to provide detailed descriptions of the alleged defects and their locations, and the bill establishes specific timeframes for inspections and responses.
-Additionally, if a claimant accepts an offer to repair a defect, they must grant reasonable access for repairs, and if repairs are not completed within the agreed timeframe, the claimant may pursue legal action without further notice.
+Additionally, if a claimant accepts an offer to repair a defect, they must grant reasonable access for repairs, and if repairs are not completed within the agreed timeframe, the claimant may proceed with legal action without further notice.

 Statutes affected: